 This is where you’ll find that crazy scramble intersection and the neighborhood where young Tokyo goes to play.
 Even if you’re not an under-25 shopoholic making a beeline for the sacred 109 Building, don’t miss the comic book café, and three stores that never fail to entertain with only-in-Japan products.

 The best time to see Shibuya is during the afternoon and evening, bacause it’s the one place that gets better as it becomes more crowded.
 First we’ll cross the famous intersection in front of Shibuya Station, where over a thousand people people are unleashed every time the light changes.
-If you like, we’ll go up to the Shibuya Sky observation deck (atop the Shibuya Scramble Square building) or Mag’s Park on the roof of Magnet 109 to get a bird’s eye view.
+If you like, we can go up to the Shibuya Sky observation deck (atop the Shibuya Scramble Square building) or Mag’s Park on the roof of Magnet 109 to get a bird’s eye view.

 So what kind of things would you like to see in Shibuya?

 • The 109 Building: chock full of boutiques dealing in miniskirts, patterned stockings, and All Things Young, Japanese & Female.

-• Men’s 109: This used to be home to all the great brands that Japanese motorcycle dudes and guys who work in host clubs love, but sadly, it was recently renovated and the Vanquish store is the only one left.
+• Magnet 109: This used to be home to all the great men’s brands that Japanese motorcycle dudes and guys who work in host clubs love, but sadly, it was recently renovated and the Vanquish store is the only one left.
 There’s still one good reason for coming in, though: the Hoshino Cafe on the second floor serves the Godzilla of Pancakes.

 • Tokyu Hands: This is a must-see.
 It’s six floors of everything, including: beer brewing labware, face-shrinking masks, obscure Japanese kitchen tools, snake venom facial treatments, electronic chanting monks, extreme manscaping products, and more!
 We’ll start at the top and spiral down.